alexandrainst/danlp/docs/spacy.md

 **Ensure you have the models and embeddings downloaded**

-The spaCy model and the embeddings most be downloaded.
+The spaCy model and the embeddings must be downloaded.
 If you have done so it can be done by running the following commands.
 It will by default be placed in the cache directory of DaNLP, eg. "/home/USERNAME/.danlp/".

 ```python
 from danlp.models import load_spacy_model